Using Numerical Simulations to Improve Additive Manufacturing of Aluminum Alloys

 These are the questions that simulation can answer — and that will drive the adoption of additively manufactured aluminum components in safety-critical applications.

-My consulting practice covers FEM-based thermo-mechanical simulation, crystal plasticity modeling of printed microstructures, and process-structure-property analysis for additive manufacturing.
-If you are developing an AM process for aluminum alloys and need simulation support, contact me directly or book a free 15-minute call to discuss your specific needs.
+My consulting practice covers FEM-based thermo-mechanical simulation, crystal plasticity modelling of printed microstructures, and process–structure–property analysis for additive manufacturing.
+If you are developing an AM process for aluminum alloys and need simulation support, I can help you move faster than trial-and-error allows.